 - How can I reduce the risk of failure?

-Starting a business is no mean feat, and we hope these tips give you a strong foundation for your new travel and tourism business.
-There are also plenty of free templates available online to suit all kinds of travel, tourism and hospitality companies that are easy to fill in with the help of this blog.
+Setting up a tourism business is no mean feat; we hope these tips give you a strong foundation for your new travel and tourism business.
+There are also plenty of free templates to suit all kinds of travel, tourism and hospitality companies that are easy to fill in with the help of this blog.
 Ready to start creating your business plan?
-Start here with how to determine your business model .
+Start here with how to determine your business model.